SumoLogic/sumologic-content/README.md

 ## Contributing
 Please follow the guidelines outlined in the [Sumo Logic Community Content Submission](https://forms.gle/KQBLBuMuUw85xtRi9) form if you would like to contribute your own content to this repository and have our team review it for publishing.

-**Alternative Submission Process:**
+**Alternative Submission:**

-We follow the "fork-and-pull" Git workflow:
+Follow the "fork-and-pull" Git workflow:
 - **Fork** the repo on GitHub
 - **Clone** the project to your own machine
 - **Create** any new folders/subfolders necessary for your content